magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/food_right-practice-steady-practice.md

 Well what do you say?
 How are you going to answer their question?
 We practise with desire.
 If we didn’t have desire we wouldn’t practise.
-Practising with desire is .
+Practising with desire is *taṇhā*.
 Contemplating in this way can give rise to wisdom, you know.
 For example, those coconuts: Are you going to eat the shells as well?
 Of course not.
 Then why do you take them?
 Because the time hasn’t yet come for you to throw them away.
 They’re useful for wrapping up the coconut in.
 If, after eating the coconut, you throw the shells away, there is no problem.

 Our practice is like this.
 The Buddha said, ‘Don’t act on desire, don’t speak from desire, don’t eat with desire.’
 Standing, walking, sitting or